5TheLoneWolf5/Sistema-Escola-Spark/README.md

-# Sistema de Gerencimanto Escolar RESTful com Java, Maven, JUnit e Spark
+# Sistema de Gerencimanto Escolar

 Sistema-Escola-Spark is a comprehensive school management system.
 The project is designed to streamline and automate various school operations, providing an efficient and user-friendly interface.
 The backend provides a RESTful API to manage students, teachers, and classes.
 It supports managing student and teacher data, creating and managing classes, and handling scheduling and assignments.